 [Regulation 4 amended in Gazette 14 Aug 2012 p.
 3833.]

-5. Information to be given to Authority under section 19G by school principals
+5. Information prescribed to be given by school principals (Act s.
+19G)

 (1) The principal of the school at which a student in the 8th, 9th or 10th year of the compulsory education period was enrolled at the end of the school year for the school must, for the purposes of section 19G, inform the Authority whether or not the student completed the educational programme applicable to the student in respect of that year.